AI in Cancer: Bridging Context from Design to Delivery

 This session will delve into the multifaceted process of integrating AI into healthcare, emphasizing the critical role of context at every stage.
 You will be equipped with insights and strategies for successful AI development and implementation that is context-aware and patient-centric.
 Dr. Chung will talk about bridging the gap between technical innovation and clinical feasibility and utility.
 Namely, she will discuss:

-• How can we use AI for diagnosis, treatment, drug development, and omics research?
+- How can AI be used for diagnosis, treatment, or omics research?